kfinley/KyleFinley.net/packages/vue2-client/src/articles/dirty-works.md

 For those not familiar with the traditions of jazz jams, here's the low down on how Dirty Works runs our jams.

-A Dirty Works Jam always has a rhythym section with bass, keys/guitar, & drums.
-Sometimes we have a horn or two out front but not always.
+A Dirty Works Jam always has a rhythym section with bass, :musical_keyboard:/:guitar:, & :drum:.
+Sometimes we have a :trumpet: or :saxophone: out front but not always.
 The Dirty Works Band is what we call the "House Band", the bass player is in charge, and we welcome local players to join us.
-Depending on the jam we may run without a drummer/keys but will have a drumset and keyboard on set for jammers.
+Depending on the jam we may run without a drummer/keys but will have a :drum: and :musical_keyboard: on set for jammers.

 We strive to sound good & have fun... in that order. :sunglasses: